About This Program

 Travel to the Dominican Republic

 Students will be notified when to book flights.
-Students book their own flights to align with the program dates.
+Students book their own flights to align with the program dates, arriving in the Dominican Republic on January 1 and departing on January 15.

 U.S. citizens and green card–holding residents need a valid passport, which must be valid through the period of stay in the Dominican Republic.